jerryrox/project-beats-game/README.md

 ### 0.9.2 (WIP)
 #### New features
 - Added button hover sound toggle configuration.
+- Added scrolling capability for dropdown menu popup.
 #### Improvements
 - Clamped max height of the dropdown menu holder.
+- Abstraction of "Blocker object" using a common component.
 #### Changes
 - Changed most "value change events" to using Bindable values instead for consistency.
 - Moved FontManager away to the framework's context.